Endava/BEEQ/packages/beeq/src/components/drawer/readme.md

 ### `show() => Promise<void>`

-Method to be called to show the notification component
+Method to be called to show the drawer component

 #### Returns